dz0ny/devenv-ai-agents/README.md

-# devenv-claude-agents
+# devenv-ai-agents

-A collection of specialized Claude code agents using https://devenv.sh
+A collection of specialized AI agents using https://devenv.sh

 ## Available Agents